Old age and driving: EU Validity and health checks

+In 2025, the European Union, Parliament, and Council negotiators agreed new driving licenses should be valid for 15 years for motorcycles and cars, with possible national reductions to 10 years in some cases and every five years for truck and bus licenses.
+EU countries can shorten the validity of driving licenses of older drivers (65 years and older).
+For car drivers or motorcycle riders, some EU countries could substitute the medical check with alternative measures such as self-assessment forms.

 Effects of giving up driving

 The operation of a private vehicle is essential to life in many places, especially to one's independence.
-After losing their ability to drive, an elderly person may be forced to make major lifestyle changes, often becoming unable to perform activities they once were able to.
+After losing their ability to drive, an older adult may be forced to make major lifestyle changes, often unable to perform activities they once could.
 The following effects have been noted in former drivers.